Red Sails in the Sunset (song)

 "Red Sails in the Sunset" is a popular song.
-Published in 1935, its music was written by Hugh Williams (pseudonym for Wilhelm Grosz) with lyrics by prolific songwriter Jimmy Kennedy.
+Published in 1935, its music was written by Hugh Williams (pseudonym of Wilhelm Grosz) with lyrics by prolific songwriter Jimmy Kennedy.
 The song was inspired by the "red sails" of Kitty of Coleraine, a yacht Kennedy often saw off the northern coast of Northern Ireland and by his adopted town Portstewart, a seaside resort in County Londonderry.

-The title of the song provides the inspiration for the Red Sails Festival held annually in Portstewart, Northern Ireland.
-Kennedy wrote the song while staying in Portstewart.

-The song was used in the Broadway production of Provincetown Follies which ran from November 3 until December 19, 1935, at the Provincetown Playhouse.
+The song was used in the Broadway production of Provincetown Follies, which ran from November 3 until December 19, 1935, at the Provincetown Playhouse.

 Popular versions in 1935 were by Bing Crosby, Guy Lombardo, Mantovani and Jack Jackson.
 Another early version was recorded by Al Bowlly with Ray Noble and his Orchestra on September 18, 1935.
 Louis Armstrong also had a hit with the song in 1936.

 The song was revived by Nat King Cole in 1951.
-This version was released by Capitol Records as catalog number 1468.
-It first reached the Billboard magazine Best Seller chart on July 13, 1951, and lasted 2 weeks on the chart, peaking at #24.
+This version was released by Capitol Records as catalogue number 1468.
+It first reached the Billboard Best Seller chart on July 13, 1951, and lasted two weeks on the chart, peaking at number 24.

+It was also recorded by Tab Hunter in 1957.
+The Beatles often performed a rock-and-roll reworking of the song during their early years of nightclub engagements, with Paul McCartney doing the vocals.
+It was on their setlist when they played at the Star Club in Hamburg, Germany, in 1962.
+Vaughn Monroe also recorded this song in the late 1940s.
 Another version was released in 1954 on MGM 11977 by Sam "The Man" Taylor and His Orchestra, with Sam on tenor saxophone.

-An instrumental version of the song became the signature tune of the Philippine radio drama series Dear Kuya Cesar, broadcast on DZMM radio (ABS-CBN) in the sixties and hosted by Cesar Lacbu Nucum, a.k.a.
+An instrumental version of the song became the signature tune of the Philippine radio drama series Dear Kuya Cesar, broadcast on DZMM radio (ABS-CBN Corporation) in the 1960s and hosted by Cesar Lacbu Nucum, a.k.a.
 Kuya Cesar.
 The song was also the signature tune of Suzette Tarri, a British actress and comedian popular on stage and radio in the 1930s and 1940s.

+The song's title inspires the Red Sails Festival, held annually in Portstewart, Northern Ireland.
+Kennedy wrote the song while staying in Portstewart.